-- Create an educational plan with your assigned advisor. - Apply for financial aid for the upcoming academic year in Winter or Spring quarter to maximize your funding options. - Research and develop a list of four-year colleges and universities. - Attend transfer events at North and universities of interest. - Visit North's Transfer webpage for transfer information. - Let your faculty know that you are pursuing the Certificate in Jewelry Design and Associate of Fine Arts - Apply for Licton Springs Review by January 31 and League for Innovation in March. - Attend campus lectures/forums from the Arts, Humanities & Social Sciences division.
+- Create an educational plan with your assigned advisor. - Apply for financial aid for the upcoming academic year in Winter or Spring quarter to maximize your funding options - Research and develop a list of four-year colleges and universities. - Attend transfer events at North and universities of interest. - Visit North's Transfer webpage for transfer information. - Let your faculty know that you are pursuing the certificate. - Apply for Licton Springs Review by January 31 and League for Innovation in March. - Attend campus lectures/forums from the Arts, Humanities & Social Sciences division.